Melikajahan/Opioid-Overdose-Regression-Analysis/README.md

 This repository is intended to support transparency and reproducibility for the manuscript by providing:

 - Shareable county-level data and documentation
-- Code used for regression, spatial diagnostics, and burden–access typology development
 - Data provenance and variable definitions
 - Selected derived outputs such as tables, figures, maps, and typology summaries
 - Documentation for the restricted ZIP-level analysis workflow without releasing non-public or restricted ZIP-level data values